 Council staff must ensure that a level of record keeping commensurate with the relevant transaction is maintained in accordance with the Procurement Procedure.
 In determining the appropriate level of records to maintain, consideration must be given to matters such as the price and degree of scrutiny the transaction is likely to attract.
-Such records may include all substantial communications between Council and the supplier or contractor as well as minutes of all relevant meetings.
-Records of procurement must be kept and recorded in Council's Records Management System.
+Such records may include all substantial communications between Council and the Supplier as well as minutes of all relevant meetings.
+Records of procurement must be kept and recorded in Council's EDRMS.